Inverse system of Gorenstein points in ${\mathbb P^n_{\res}}$: Introduction

 Through the paper several examples are given.
 The computations are performed by using the computer algebra system Singular \cite{DGPS} and the Singular library {\sc{inverse-syst.lib}}, \cite{E-InvSyst14}.

 {\sc Acknowledgements.} This paper was written during the visit of the first author to the Department of Mathematics of Genova University.
 He would like to thank the Department for its support and hospitality.
 The authors thank A. De Stefani, J. Jelisiejew and R.M.
 Miró-Roig for their useful comments.
+The authors thanks the anonymous referee because his suggestions significantly improved the presentation of the paper.